 The engine ignition switches must be on for this system to function.
 The power assist hydraulic pump is activated simply by turning the steering wheel.
 The hydraulic pump senses the motion of the hydraulic fluid from the helm and pumps fluid in the cylinders at the engine accordingly.
-The power assist pump is installed in the starboard aft berth rigging area.
-Overcurrent protection is provided by a 50A fuse located on the positive terminal of battery bank #1.
+The power assist pump is installed in the console rigging compartment and can be accessed via the access panel in the aft console wall.
+Over-current protection is provided by a 50A fuse located on the positive terminal of battery bank #2.
 This system is compatible with multiple steering stations and the use of an autopilot.
 Refer to the owner's manual in your owner's packet for more information.